 Island is built of layered phonolitic tuff and cut by phonolitic dikes – thus the geology here is completely different from the geology of 45 km distant Heard Island.
 During the eruption volcano exuded highly viscous, slowly flowing lava.

-Google Earth image shows muddy water around the island – active erosion process goes on and newly extended island again is washed out.
-The western side of the island is exposed to rough winds and constant giant waves – it represents giant, more than 200 m tall vertical cliff.
+Google Earth image shows muddy water around the island – an active erosion process goes on and the newly extended island again is washed out.
+The western side of the island is exposed to rough winds and constant giant waves – it represents a giant, more than 200 m tall vertical cliff.

 Return of life

 During the eruptions there was destroyed almost all vegetation of the island.
 Nevertheless, satellite images show green patches of plants – they are quickly colonizing the new land.

 Most likely eruptions disturbed also macaroni penguins.
 But the pumice fields may represent a good breeding site for them and it is possible that also king penguins (Aptenodytes patagonicus) will choose to breed here – or maybe they already are here.